heimsharon/Portfolio-Early/README.md

 # Full Stack Student Portfolio - Early

-This is an early version of Sharon Heim's portfolio, created during the initial stages of a Full Stack Web Development course.
+This is an early version of my portfolio, created during the initial stages of a Full Stack Web Development course.
 The portfolio serves as a showcase of projects and skills, while also demonstrating progress in learning web development fundamentals, including semantic HTML, responsive design, and accessibility.

 ## Table of Contents